boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 #### Use Default Palette

-This Option allows you to apply default color for chart series.
+This option allows you to apply the default color for chart series.

-By toggle off the `Use Default Palette` option, the `Color Mapping Type` will be shown.
+By toggling off the `Use Default Palette` option, the `Color Mapping Type` will be shown.

 ![Color Mapping option](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/color-mapping-type.png)